yuan3y/OpenSnap/README.md

 A PHP Mysql server API for OpenSnap
 ====================================
-This is an ongoing work for our 2014 Semester 1's CZ2006 Software Engineering project in Nanyang Technological University, Singapore.
+This is an ongoing work for our Software Engineering project.

 All codes are our own original work unless otherwise indicated.